Hey Thriftaholics! Welcome back.

 Of course, when you’re spending this much time and money on a trip, you definitely don’t want to be stuck paying for something you didn’t use.
 That would be the worst of all worlds.
 You wouldn’t just miss out on all the fun, you’d end up footing the bill for it too!
 No thanks.

 Unfortunately, there was no way of knowing if something was going to derail our plans.
-So, we decided on purchasing a travel insurance policy through Allianz Global Assistance.
+So, we searched through the best travel insurance companies and finally decided on purchasing an annual plan for this year.
 That way, we could recover at least some of the money we spent if.
 After shopping around for both annual and individual trip policies, we decided to put our whole family on an annual plan.
 Here’s why.

 #1) We Spent a Lot of Money